 Idealist is a search engine full of jobs and internships appealing to those who want to save the world.
 Some fantastic opportunities to do so, both in the US and abroad!

-GISCafe posts not just jobs, but info on industry as well.
+GISCafe posts not just jobs, but info on the industry as well.

 Indeed.com is a fabulous resource for people looking for jobs and internships all over the world.